-Why do I find it hard not to be charmed or even excited by the sound of shattering ice when some liquid is poured on to it, or when the sizzle of meat hits a searing grill, the ping of the burning oven, the soft rip of a warm crispy baguette and the pop of a wine bottle being opened?
-Perhaps beneath this mind stimulating-palate teasing phenomenon; lies an emerging image of a place where they all exist, we call it simply – the kitchen.
+Why do I find it hard not to be charmed or even excited by the shattering sound of ice when liquid is poured over it?
+Then there’s the sizzle of meat landing on a searing grill, the ping from a hot oven, the rip of a warm crispy baguette and the blithesome pop of a cork after opening a wine.
+Perhaps behind the mental titillation-palate teasing wonder; conjures an image of a place where they might all exist, we call it simply – the kitchen.

 Kitchens are like conversations.
-In the beginning, you hear the acoustic fracas of so many people speaking to each other – and sometimes over the other.
+In the beginning, you hear the acoustic fracas of several people speaking to each other – and sometimes over the other.
 It’s the continuous repartee against the quick pause and the chaffing response thereafter, only to lead, more often than not; to an endless confabulation.
-Then there are the dialogues – between its concrete walls and countertops, between the cupboards and the sink, between preparation and menu.
-A curious soul listens in – drowning in the hum- and joins in this ceaseless conversation about what this place is.
+Between the concrete walls and countertops, the cupboards and sinks, the choreographed preparation and well thought out menu, dialogues float and swell.
+A curious soul listens in – drowning in the hum only to join in this ceaseless conversation about what this place is all about.

 I am on a plane, crossing over the Gulf of Thailand.
-Mid-flight, drifting into my own slumber, the voice from the cockpit comes on announcing “Ladies and gentlemen..uhmm..this is your captain speaking.
-Aaaahhh, it looks like we’ve hit some unexpected turbulence.
-I appreciate if you remain seated and please keep the seatbelt fastened until I turn off the fasten seatbelt sign…Thank you!”
+Mid-flight, drifting in my slumber, a voice from the cockpit comes on, a delightful Thai cadence.
+“Ladies and gentlemen, this is your captain speaking.
+It looks like we’ve hit some unexpected turbulence.
+I appreciate if you remain seated and please keep the seatbelt fastened until the fasten seatbelt sign is switched off…Kop khun krap!”

 I have come to Bangkok on a “kitchen” pilgrimage.
-After several recent trips to explore the country’s supercharged gastronomy and exquisitely refined cuisine, I am back, but not for gustatory delights; this time to find out more and maybe take a closer glimpse at the city’s most exciting kitchens.
-And because it’s a city that always embraces new trends, never losing its identity, Bangkok possesses the ideal quality in my quest for my very own “kitchen” experience.
+After several trips in the past exploring the country’s supercharged gastronomy and exquisitely refined cuisine, I am back, but this time to find out more and perhaps take a closer glimpse at downtown Bangkok’s most exciting kitchens.
+Because it’s a city that embraces new trends, never losing its identity, Bangkok possesses the quality in my quest for my ideal version of a kitchen.

-Its streets are always intoxicatingly captivating.
-Culinary energy is evident on every intersection and “soi”, displaying a strong jarring mix of modern and ancient food preparation techniques.
+Its streets are intoxicatingly captivating.
+Culinary energy is evident in every intersection and neighborhood.
+A traveler in search of food need not to look far.
+One easily stumbles into a narrow ‘soi’ that offers a fast and comforting fix to a hungry outsider all the while bearing witness to the jarring mix of modern and ancient food preparation street techniques.

 I knew right away that I had to go to Yaowarat in the old Chinatown (เยาวราช).
-This street cuts through the heart of Bangkok’s Chinatown and is a narrow alleyway filled with makeshift carts sporting beach umbrellas that are colorful enough to attract visitors to come closer only to notice their weather beaten surface.
-There are rickshaws made out of wood reinforced by welded iron bars and interestingly shrunken convertible vans that transform almost immediately into mobile kitchens.
+The street cuts through the heart of Bangkok and filled with makeshift carts sporting beach umbrellas for shade and cover.
+Miniature convertible vans juxtaposed wooden rickshaws that transformed into working kitchens.
+At every corner, food was cheap, simple and delicious.

-I had to admit, regardless of their diminutive sizes, they all have the complete amenities of a kitchen run by Thai street food masters.
-From stoves either powered by charcoal or gas, barbeque grills, woks and casseroles of all sizes, chopping boards, aluminum pans and all sorts of things that I would imagine seeing in my kitchen.
-With humidity rising, smoke and steam, spice-scented vapors coupled with the shouts of the street hawkers, it can all be crazy yet fun in this neighborhood.
+I have to admit, regardless of their appearances, they are all fitted to operate like a full-service kitchen run by Thai street food masters.
+From stoves either powered by coal or gas, barbeque grills, woks and casseroles of all sizes, chopping boards, aluminum pans and all sorts of things that I would imagine seeing in my kitchen.
+With humidity rising, smoke and steam, wafts of spice coupled with the cries from street hawkers, it can all be too bewildering, nonetheless transcendental in this neighborhood.

-It’s almost the same scene that unfolds in the soi’s of Sukhumvit (สุขุมวิท) and Petchaburi (เพชรบุรี).
-Here is where the flexibility of a kitchen is tested.
-There are free standing kitchens that can be pushed or pulled close to the road but not too far from the gutter.
-Most of them are fully equipped with a tiny electric fan that serves as an exhaust or to add more fire to the wood.
-Sometimes it comes with foldable tables and movable chairs.
+It’s almost the same scene that unfolds in the soi’s of Sukhumvit (สุขุมวิท) and Petchaburi (เพชรบุรี) where expats mostly dine sitting next to locals.
+Here is where the dexterity of a kitchen is put to test.
+There are free standing structures that can be pushed or pulled close to the road but not too far from the gutter.
+Most of them are equipped with small rotating blades that serve as an exhaust or to fan the flames.
+Sometimes they comes with foldable tables and movable chairs.
 Others appear out from a hole and some emerge as an extension of a tree.
-As I looked at them closely, and with a dose of imagination, it could somehow rival the latest IKEA kitchen ideas.
-This is also the side of town where expats and locals alike succumb to the Thai’s street stalls and where ordering take away is common.
+On closer inspection, they could somehow rival the latest IKEA kitchen ideas.

 Getting away from the chaotic intersections and Bangkok’s never ending traffic snarls, I headed next to a more laid back environment.
-Nakhon Chaisi is another place in the city that is home to two of the oldest and most traditional markets – Ratchawat (ราชวัตร) and Sriya (ตลาดศรีย่าน).
-Some secrets are revealed simply, not by asking the old auntie with a wok or the toothless man with his skewers, or the friendly motorbike driver with attached trays of fried grasshoppers and crispy maggots, but by marveling at the coordination in the series of food preparation in such a small confined space and with time, can produce such great tasting dishes.
+Nakhon Chaisi is home to two of the oldest and most traditional markets – Ratchawat (ราชวัตร) and Sriya (ตลาดศรีย่าน).

-Drawing inspiration from all of these, I started to imagine again how my kitchen would look like.
-Is a small working area relative to the freshness of the food?
+Drawing inspiration from all of these, I thought once again how my kitchen would look like – the size of my countertop and the placement of my condiments.
 How big or deep my wok should be or whether or not I should use a wide wooden chopping board?
-In search for more answers and antithesis to what I’ve seen, I decided to ascend to the 32nd floor of Sofitel Sukhumvit, the hotel is a short walk from Nana BTS station.
+In search for more answers and antithesis to what I’ve stumbled upon, I decided to ascend to the 32nd floor of Sofitel Sukhumvit, the hotel is a short walk from Nana BTS station.
 I’ve heard for months that L’Appart, is not only an intimate French restaurant bar and lounge but features an open kitchen reliving the architectural style of 19th century Paris.

 Here is a kitchen that comes with a library, a fireplace, a balcony, and on top of it all it’s the highest kitchen location that I have visited.
-Glamour, style, intimacy and functionality, they are all married here.
-Did I just hear the pop of the cork from a champagne bottle?
+Glamour, style and functionality, they all make their mark here.

-I spent an idle hour on the terrace sipping beers, switching cocktails and wine while taking advantage of the sweeping 180° panorama of Lumpini Park and the shimmering lights of downtown Silom.
-I grew to like the gentle tropical breeze up here and started to notice the waitresses who were dressed in pastel-grey French maid’s uniforms.
+I spent hours idling on the terrace sipping wine, sampling cocktails and switching between drinks while gazing at the views of Lumpini Park.
+Downtown Silom shimmers from the distance.
+I grew to like the afternoon tropical breeze up here and even the waitresses’ outfit akin to 1950’s traditional French maid’s uniforms.

-Sitting on my chair, watching the lights of the business neighborhoods come on, I began to have a clearer vision of my kitchen.
-The blurring image slowly faded.
+Sitting on my chair, watching the lights of the business neighborhood come on, I began to have a clearerer vision of my kitchen.
 I saw a stove, a sink, an oven, and then there is the cutlery and the messy cupboards.
-Somehow, I can hear the shattering of ice when liquid is poured onto it, the sizzling of meat hitting a searing grill, the ping of the burning oven, the soft rip of a warm crispy baguette and the pop of a bottle of wine being opened.
-But above all I heard a familiar voice from background calling me that dinner is ready.
+Somehow I can hear the shaterring sound of ice when liquid is poured over it, the sizzling of meat hitting a searing grill, the ping from a hot oven, the rip of a warm crispy baguette and the blithsome pop of a cork after opening a wine.
+A faint yet familiar voice in the background calls out to say that dinner is ready.

 A beep from my phone ebb my imagination away.
-I slowly read the text that says “Jan…it’s mom!
+I slowly read the text, “Jan…it’s mom!
 Have you eaten?”
 Then I knew – above all, which kitchen I should go to next.